Gas Lanterns FAQ

 • Follow all the above steps.

-• The igniter probe must me free and clear of carbon build up for a flame to be maintained.
+• The igniter probe must be free and clear of carbon build up for a flame to be maintained.

-• Using a rag or light sand paper you can remove any extra carbon build up on the igniter probs.
+• Using a rag or light sand paper you can remove any extra carbon build up on the igniter probes.

 Copper Quality